Andrew Ramsay Don-Wauchope: Personal history

 Don-Wauchope was born in Bridgeton, Glasgow in 1861 to Sir John Don-Wauchope, 8th Baronet of Newton and Bethia Hamilton Buchanan.
 He was the second son of the Baronet, and the title passed onto his elder brother John Douglas when their father died in 1893.
 Don-Wauchope was educated at Fettes College before graduating to Trinity College, Cambridge in 1880.
 He graduated from Cambridge with a BA in 1884, and whilst at university he won sporting Blues in rugby and in athletics for hurdling.
+He also finished second in the hurdles at Scottish Championships at Powderhall Stadium in 1883.
 Don-Wauchope became a stock-broker by profession and in 1903 he married Emma Margaret Salmond, daughter of Sir William Salmond.
 By 1941 he had taken up residency in Saint-Briac-sur-Mer in France, and died in 1948 in Paris.

 Rugby Union career

 Amateur career

 Don-Wauchope first came to note as a rugby player while studying at Cambridge.
 He won two sporting Blues for rugby in 1880 and 1881, and captained the Cambridge University team.
-Whilst still at University, Don-Wauchope and A.R.
+Whilst still at university, Don-Wauchope and A.R.
 Paterson of Loretto School organised the first meeting of the Fettesian-Lorettonian Club, until then a loose collection of former school pupils that had played cricket together the previous season.
-The Club was founded in 1881, and Don-Wauchope became captain of the Fettesian-Lorettonian club.
+The club was founded in 1881, and Don-Wauchope became captain of the Fettesian-Lorettonian club.

 While at Cambridge, Don-Wauchope took his Fettesian-Lorettonian team, firstly on tours of Scotland, and then venturing into North England.
-After playing several games against more well founded Scottish teams, such as West of Scotland and Edinburgh Wanderers, the club faced English teams, Manchester and Huddrsfield.
+After playing several games against more well founded Scottish teams, such as West of Scotland and Edinburgh Wanderers, the club faced English teams, Manchester and Huddersfield.
 Although losing my narrow score lines in Scotland, the Fettesian-Lorettonian team won both matches in England, which saw the Athletics News report "...persons who saw the doings of the Fettes-Loretto boys in Huddersfield and Manchester are willing to swear that a better team never existed, and a general wish has been expressed that Don-Wauchope should bring his grand team into the North of England once more."

 In 1883 he was playing for Edinburgh University.

 Later that same season, he moved to Edinburgh Wanderers.